Mass Operator and Gauge Field Theory with Five-variable Field Functions: Free Dirac Equation with Mass Operator

+After the mass operator is introduced, we investigate the commutation relation of their coefficients.
+The most natural requirement to these operators is that in free fermion field theory, the energy-momentum relation from special theory of relativity should be formally retained for their corresponding operators.
+According to the derivation of original Dirac equation, we also apply Fourier expansion method to a free fermion field function and write down a plane wave function as its general formula,

+Then an operators' relation being analogous to Klein-Gordon equation should be obeyed if we want to construct a quantum theory in terms of operators.
+It is shown by

-After having introduced the mass operator, we can investigate its commutation rejection.
-The best way to achieve it is to recover the classical Dirac equation.
-In the spirit of Dirac, the relativistic equation of a freely-propagating particle should be constituted by the linear operators, and must be one order.
-Therefore, the relativistic equation of a free electron with a mass operator may be written as
+But in the spirit of Dirac's equation, the relativistic equation of free fermion should be constructed by linear operators and they must be first order of derivatives.
+Hence a relativistic equation of free fermion field is also assumed to be